 Yanlai Wu is an internationally celebrated performer and choreographer whose background, training, and dedication to her artistry are reflected in the values of Yanlai Dance Academy.
 At the age of twelve, Ms. Wu was one of 25 children selected from 1 billion candidates to attend the Affiliated Middle School of Beijing Dance Academy.
 When the Beijing Dance Academy was established in 1954, distinguished Russia dancers and choreographers, including the ballet mistress from the Bolshoi Ballet, were recruited to help establish China’s first professional dance school, which is based in the rigorous Russian Vaganova technique.
 Since then, the Beijing Dance Academy has become the world’s largest educational institute for dance, offering ballet training, choreography, and Chinese classical dance.
 Ms. Wu joined the premier Chinese dance company—Beijing Youth Dance Troupe—upon graduation from the Beijing Dance Academy.
 She performed in many national and international arts festivals with the Beijing Youth Dance Troupe, including the American International Arts Festival, and the Chinese New Year’s Eve Celebration 1988 seen on CCTV by more than a billion people.

-Ms. Wu began teaching in the United States in 2003 at the Mitsi Dancing School in Houston, whose students were recent participants on America’s Got Talent.
+Ms. Wu began teaching in the United States in 2003 at the Mitsi Dancing School in Houston.
 Moving to Pittsburgh a year later, Ms. Wu founded her own dance academy—Oriental Star Dance School.
 One of the first instructors to join Ms. Wu was Ying Li, a former classmate at Beijing Dance Academy who was a celebrated prima ballerina with the Pittsburgh Ballet Theater.
 Ying Li has since returned to China.
 Ms. Wu changed the name of the school to Yanlai Dance Academy when she expanded the dance curriculum.
 Ms. Wu continues to offer students her support and encouragement as she leads them through the artistic world and beauty of many dance forms.